lquatrin/i3d21/assignment_3.md

 ![Images wih quaternions](imgs/a3/images_quat.png)

-In this case, i also think some adjusts can be done in the optimization loop to use quaternion representation properly, but I ended up not progressing in this experiment.
+In this case, i also think some modifications could be done in the optimization loop to compare quaternions properly, but I ended up not progressing in this experiment.
 Finally, we compute the loss function for each experiment:

 ![Computed Losses](imgs/a3/all_losses.png)